Understanding The Intersections of HIV/AIDS and Intimate Partner Violence (IPV)

 Length of Course: 60 minutes

-Upon successful completion of this program, participants will receive 1.0 contact hours
+Upon successful completion of this program, participants will receive 1.0 nursing continuing professional development hours

 Respiratory Care Practitioners: 1.0 clock hours will be awarded by Upstate AHEC, an approved provider of continuing education for respiratory care practitioners by the SC Board of Medical Examiners.